 An error of type sql-user-error is signalled if operator is not a symbol representing a supported SQL operator.

-sql

-sql-expression

-sql-operator
+sql sql-expression sql-operator

-$\mbox{SQL-OPERATOR}$ - Returns the symbol for the supplied SQL operator.
-Function result The Lisp symbol used by CLSQL to represent the specified operator.
+SQL-OPERATOR - Returns the symbol for the supplied SQL operator.
+Function sql-operator operator => result operator A symbol denoting an SQL operator.

+result The Lisp symbol used by CLSQL to represent the specified operator.